Imaya-varamban/HeberConnect/README.md

-HeberConnect is an **ASP.NET Core Razor Pages web application** that provides a **centralized hub for students and staff**.
-It automates academic and administrative tasks, reducing manual processes and unifying all activities in a single platform.
+HeberConnect is an in-house college portal that unifies announcements, assignments, leave requests, and complaints, replacing scattered tools.
+It can expand to support more campus needs over time.

 ---
+As students, we often struggled with fragmented academic communication.
+Announcements came through WhatsApp groups, assignments were handled through Google Classroom, and OD requests or complaints had to be submitted using paper forms.
+Because these systems were disconnected, important updates were sometimes missed, and administrative processes became slow and inefficient.
+These real challenges inspired us to build an in-house unified platform that centralizes communication, academic tasks, and administrative workflows into one accessible system.

 ## 🌟 Key Features